About Nance County

 Property & Public Records

-The Nance County Register of Deeds, located at 209 Esther Street, Fullerton, NE 68638, maintains all land and property records for the county.
+Nance County Register of Deeds, located at 209 Esther Street, Fullerton, NE 68638, maintains all land and property records for Nance County.
 This office records and preserves deeds, mortgages, liens, releases, easements, military discharges (DD-214s), plat maps, and other documents affecting real property title.
-The Register of Deeds can be reached at (308) 536-2721.
-While the county does not currently offer a comprehensive online property search portal, property records can be researched in person at the courthouse during regular business hours, Monday through Friday.
+The Register of Deeds can be contacted through the office’s website.
+While Nance County does not currently offer a full online property search portal, property records can be researched in person at the courthouse during regular business hours, Monday through Friday.

-• For comprehensive title searches, researchers should plan to visit the Register of Deeds office in person or contact a local title company.
+- For full title searches, researchers should plan to visit the Register of Deeds office in person or contact a local title company.

 Some Nebraska counties participate in regional GIS systems, but Nance County's online mapping capabilities are limited.
 Under Nebraska's public records law (Neb.
 Rev.